V Levels: Why Professional Careers Guidance Has Never Been More Critical

 What are V Levels?

-V Levels are a new Vocational Qualifications (V Levels) at level 3, and will be available as a ‘mix and match’ with A Levels for students aged 16-19 years old.
+V Levels are a new vocational qualification at level 3, available as a “mix and match” with A Levels for students aged 16 to 19.
+Each V Level is equivalent to one A Level and sized at 360 guided learning hours (GLH).

-Unlike T Levels, (which are equivalent to 3 A Levels), young people will be able to take a mixture of the new V Levels and A Levels together, offering more choice and flexibility to students.
+Unlike T Levels (which are equivalent to three A Levels), young people can take a mixture of V Levels and A Levels together, offering more choice and flexibility.

-No, T Levels are a separate qualification route.
-T Levels are equivalent to three A Levels.
-The main difference to V Levels and T Levels are that V Levels (Vocational Levels) can be mixed and matched with A Levels.
-T Levels are aimed at 16 – 19 year-olds and are equivalent to three A Levels.
-T Levels are a two year course that focus on vocational skills and incorporate a substantial industry placement with an 80/20 split between the classroom and workplace.
+No. T Levels are a separate route, equivalent to three A Levels.
+The key difference is that V Levels can be mixed and matched with A Levels, whereas T Levels are taken as a standalone two year programme focused on vocational skills, with a substantial industry placement (roughly an 80/20 split between classroom and workplace).

 Bold plans to break down barriers to opportunity, hold universities to account, and put the post-16 education system on a firmer financial footing have been…